Skip to content

 The called function indeed requires a long time to run Contact the function developer to troubleshoot the issue

-2. Unable to Publish Test Function, or Calling Test Function Unresponsive
+2. Unable to Publish Test Function or Call Test Function Unresponsive

-Queue Blocking Go to "About / Get System Report / Clear Work Queue"
+Queue blockage exists Go to "About / Get System Report / Clear Work Queue"

-Redis Connection Issue Check if the Redis connection configuration is correct and restart the entire DataFlux Func
+Redis connection has issues Check if the Redis connection configuration is correct and restart the entire DataFlux Func

-In the scenario where DataFlux Func is deployed in k8s, if the k8s cluster crashes and restarts or the Redis Pod crashes and restarts, but DataFlux Func itself does not restart, it may cause all function calls to be unresponsive.
+In the scenario where DataFlux Func is deployed in k8s, if the k8s cluster crashes and restarts or the Redis Pod crashes and restarts, but DataFlux Func itself has not been restarted, it may cause all function calls to be unresponsive.

 At this time, while ensuring that Redis is running normally, restarting the entire DataFlux Func can solve this problem.